How ownCloud Uses Encryption to Protect Your Data

 Because ownCloud is all about protecting your privacy we often get questions about encryption of data.
-In this blog post we will explain how and where ownCloud uses encryption and how it helps you keep your data safe.
+How and where does ownCloud use encryption?
+How does it help to keep your data safe?

 Encryption is the ‘mashing up’ (encoding) of data in a way that makes it nearly impossible for somebody else to read (decrypt) it without a specific piece of knowledge: the encryption key.
 A simple example would be to move each character in the text one further in the alphabet, so an A becomes a B, a K becomes an L and so on.
 This makes the text unreadable, unless you know the trick: just move them all back one character!

 Of course, modern encryption techniques are far more complicated, using advanced mathematics to make it virtually impossible to recover the data without the key.
 You can read more in the wikipedia entry.

 ownCloud uses encryption in two major ways: when transferring data to and from the server; and when storing data on an external server.
 The first requires the use of ‘TLS‘, a secure communication protocol for the internet.
 The ownCloud installation manual contains instructions for enabling TLS encryption and it is highly recommended to do this.

 For storing data encrypted on ownCloud, you need to have the ownCloud Encryption app enabled.
 It will then encrypt all your data with a strong, randomly generated key, which is then protected with your log-in password.
 You can find documentation here.
 As the manual states: